Weed-AI/Weed-AI/search/src/Components/wrapper/privacy.md

 User account data will be subject to ongoing retention, unless the user requests its deletion, to enable ongoing authentication and ongoing dataset management.

-Uploaded images and datasets will published online using a CC-BY 4.0 license.
+Uploaded images and datasets will published online using a CC BY or CC BY SA 4.0 license, and uploaders must be authorised to share the content under the license they select.

 Images and datasets will be retained indefinitely to support long term research needs.